project-sunbird/sunbird.org-docs/developer-docs/server-installation/running_the_installer.md

 ---
-title: Installation
+title: Running the Installer
-page_title: Installation
+page_title: Running the Installer
 description: Procedure to install Sunbird on server
 keywords: install, server installation, install and validate, installation scripts, scripts,
 allowSearch: true
 ---

-## Installation
+## Running the Installer

 This section details the procedures to install Sunbird's core and auxilliary services and to validate the installation.
 Once the installation is validated, you can sign-up to begin using Sunbird.